mbastola/machine-learning-in-python/Reinforcement-Learning/a-star/README.md

 In this project I analyze and compare the performance of three fundamental pathfinding algorithms: **A* Search**, **Breadth-First Search (BFS)**, and **Depth-First Search (DFS)**.
 The goal is to understand their underlying mechanics, performance characteristics, and the trade-offs between them when applied to solving grid-based mazes.

-We will be focusing on the following key metrics:
+I will be focusing on the following key metrics:
 1.  **Path Optimality:** Does the algorithm guarantee the shortest path?
 2.  **Execution Time:** How quickly does each algorithm find a solution?
 3.  **Search Efficiency:** How many nodes does each algorithm need to explore before finding the goal?